Yasir992/Professional-Details/README.md

 **Screenshots:**

+<p align="center"><i>For normal users, the dashboard displays only the Employee section and Open Settlement Records.
+The remaining two management cards are hidden and are visible only to management users.</i></p>
 <p align="center">
   <img src="screeshots/travel1.png" width="600" alt="MTD Dashboard" />
 </p>
+<p align="center"><i>After logging in, the user can view only their own travel requests.
+They select a travel request, and any saved expense breakup appears as a draft below.
+The approvers are automatically loaded based on the user's login location and the system setup.</i></p>
 <p align="center">
   <img src="screeshots/travel2.png" width="600" alt="MTD Directory Search" />
 </p>
+<p align="center"><i>When the user selects a travel request and clicks OK, the selected requests are displayed in an interactive travel model with key details and an Open Breakup button.</i></p>
 <p align="center">
   <img src="screeshots/travel3.png" width="600" alt="MTD Directory Search" />
 </p>
+<p align="center"><i>The travel advance for the selected request is displayed at the top.
+As the user enters expenses and selects the entitlement type, the system automatically calculates the total expense and the remaining balance (Advance - Expenses).

+Users can also attach supporting documents.
+Based on the logged-in user's designation, the boarding and lodging entitlement is automatically applied.
+The user cannot enter an amount higher than the allowed limit.
+A date range is provided so multiple days of travel can be covered easily.</i></p>
 <p align="center">
   <img src="screeshots/travel4.png" width="600" alt="MTD Directory Search" />
 </p>
+<p align="center"><i>When the user saves the page, it becomes read-only for them.
+It remains fully editable for the Super User.
+For each assigned approver, only their designated section is editable, while the rest of the form is read-only.
+Approvers can add their comments and forward the request to the next approval level.</i></p>
 <p align="center">
   <img src="screeshots/travel5.png" width="600" alt="MTD Directory Search" />
 </p>